ChristopherCarver/notes/_posts/2025-02-17-Notability-Guide.md

 tags: [guide, notetaking]
 ---

+-=DRAFT=-

-# About
+## About

 This Notability guide assists newcomers in creating and taking digital notes on their Apple iPad.
 Beginning with setup, various features and functions will be explored to get users started.
 The journey from a new user to a power expert covers many topics, providing valuable insights along the way.
+Enjoy!

-Enjoy!## Setup
+### Setup

 To start, you need either an iPad or iPad Pro with Notability installed.
 This is the bare minimum to begin.
 This guide recommends having a keyboard and a pen compatible with your iPad.
 While you don't need a Magic Keyboard or an Apple Pencil, owning the latter will significantly enhance your experience.
 Having both will greatly improve your experience.

-**Note:** The guide will not be covering Notability for MacOS, because the author works 100% from an iPad Pro.# Start Here
+**Note:** The guide will not be covering Notability for MacOS, because the author works 100% from an iPad Pro.

+## Start Here

 For all things Notability and the source of truth concerning Notability, go directly to the [**Notability's**](https://notability.com) website.
 There, you'll find their [**Blog**](https://blog.notability.com) offering tips and tricks, and their [**Support**](https://support.gingerlabs.com/hc/en-us) with troubleshooting resources.